 Jump Into The Fray

-To enter or become part of a competition, fight, one argument that is already happening.
+To enter or become part of a competition, fight, or argument that is already happening.

 - “The election is only 6 weeks away and now a third candidate has just jumped into the fray.”